Savabore/Tools/README.md

 # cred-tool.py

-This tool is a command line tool that allows the user to query a list of emails and passwords in IBM BluePages and *Have I Been PWND*.
+This tool is a command line tool that allows the user to query a list of emails and passwords in directory services and *Have I Been PWND*.
 The results will be in a *CSV* file containing the status of the email and if it is associated with any online credential leaks.

 ### Download the script [here](https://github.com/Savabore/Tools/blob/main/cred-tool.py)